m3g/xlff/Rosetta/README.md

+# Implementing statistical potential on Rosetta

 **Last edited: 03/20/2017 by Állan Ferrari**
-> Have a doubt?
+_Have a doubt?
 Some suggestion?
-Contact: ajrferrari@gmail.com
+Contact: ajrferrari@gmail.com_

-A. Ferrari, F.C.Gozzo, L.Martínez, ** Statistical potential for structural modeling using chemical cross-linking/mass spectrometry distance constraints**, 2017.
+A. Ferrari, F.C.Gozzo, L.Martínez, **Statistical potential for structural modeling using chemical cross-linking/mass spectrometry distance constraints**, 2017.

-#Implementing statistical potential on Rosetta

 The statistical potential for cross-linking / mass spectrometry derived constraints is implement in Rosetta numerically.
 This is done by taking advantage on a constraint function called in Rosetta ETABLE.ETABLE describes any function as a table of values which can be interpolated in order to approximate the function true behavior (See General explanation below).